tumcms/Open-Infra-Platform/DoxygenHelp.md

 https://github.com/tumcms/Open-Infra-Platform/blob/development/cmake/ConfigureDoxygen.cmake

-Tags that will are more likely to be required to change:
+Tags that are more likely to be required to change:
 - DOXYGEN_EXCLUDE: if you want to exclude certain source code directories or files from the documentation, you should add them here.
 - DOXYGEN_INTERNAL_DOCS: set to yes if you want to include comments included for developers in the documentation.

 More settings to be added can be found here: http://www.doxygen.nl/manual/index.html

-Important, when adding settingsthem in CMake, always use DOXYGEN_ before the standard doxygen tag, e.g. the doxygen tag "PROJECT_BRIEF" has to be "DOXYGEN_PROJECT_BRIEF" in the ConfigureDoxygen.cmake file.
+Important: when adding settingsthem in CMake, always use DOXYGEN_ before the standard doxygen tag, e.g. the doxygen tag "PROJECT_BRIEF" has to be "DOXYGEN_PROJECT_BRIEF" in the ConfigureDoxygen.cmake file.

 ## Building the documentation
 In Visual studio, build "GenerateDocumentation".